-We maintain various long-term incentive stock benefit plans under which we grant restricted stock units to certain directors and key employees.
-We recognize compensation expense in our consolidated statements of income over the requisite service period, based on the grant-date fair value of the award.
-For restricted stock units, we recognize compensation expense ratably over the vesting period for the fair value of the award, measured at the grant date.
+The Company maintains various long-term incentive stock benefit plans under which restricted stock units are granted to certain directors and key employees.
+Compensation expense are recognized in the consolidated statements of income over the requisite service period, based on the grant-date fair value of the award.
+For restricted stock units, compensation expense is recognized ratably over the vesting period for the fair value of the award, measured at the grant date.